THE NUMBERED CARDS

 I, II, III, IIII, V, VI, VII, VIII, VIIII, X, XI, XII, XIII, XIIII, XV, etc.

 On the Tarot when starting writing numbers, often the subtractive Roman numeral system was used.
 Because woodblocks were engraved in mirror, and the people who were actually graving these blocks were often not literate, it was easy to make mistakes and grave IV (4) when there should be a VI (6).
 So the subtractive Roman numerals were rapidly replaced with additive Roman numerals where for example both IV and VI express the number 6.
+Some examples of inverted numbers here below.

 In the Tarot numerology, a number is not composed of an addition of 1’s, but it is considered as a multiplication of prime numbers.
 The smaller a number, the greater is its importance.
 So the number 1 is by far the most important number and the number 2 is more important than the number 3.
 The number 1 is called an Ace and has a very special place in a card game.
 The importance of the number 2 cannot be neglected, even numbers (all numbers that can be divided by 2) are considered receptive numbers with female characteristics and uneven numbers are dynamic with male characteristics.
 Remark that except for the number 2, all prime numbers, the basic components of all composed numbers, are uneven.